 The good, the bad, the ugly of Norwegian’s Economy Class

 - The incredible value Norwegian can represent, complete with surprising features like…

 - A nicely appointed cabin.

 - By LCC standards, impressive in flight entertainment.

 - Solid snack options at affordable rates.

 - The hardest working flight attendants in the sky.

-- A certain whimsy to flying Norwegian.
+- There’s a certain whimsy to flying Norwegian.